 Siena College and The Sage Colleges School of Health Sciences have developed a collaborative agreement to provide qualified students from Siena College who wish to pursue a Masters in Occupational Therapy (MS in OT) from the Sage Graduate Schools (SGS).
 Qualified students need to apply by the June 1st deadline of the year preceding graduation from Siena College.

-Siena students will be given Preferred Admission Review to the Sage Colleges School of Health Sciences for the MS in OT degree, who demonstrate the following: (1) On track for earning a baccalaureate degree, (2) Maintain a 3.25 overall GPA and 3.0 science GPA, (3) Completion of the Occupational Therapy Program Prerequisites with grade of “C” or higher, (4) Prerequisite classes include: 1 semester of General Physics, 2 semesters of Human Anatomy and Physiology or equivalent, Statistics, General Psychology, Abnormal Psychology, Adult Development, Child Psychology, and General Sociology.
+Siena students will be given Preferred Admission Review to the Sage Colleges School of Health Sciences for the MS in OT degree, who demonstrate the following: (1) On track for earning a baccalaureate degree, (2) Maintain a 3.25 overall GPA and 3.0 science GPA, (3) Completion of the Occupational Therapy Program Prerequisites with grade of “C” or higher, (4) Prerequisite classes include: 1 semester of General Physics, 2 semesters of Human Anatomy and Physiology or equivalent, Statistics, General Psychology, Abnormal Psychology, Lifespan Psychology, and General Sociology.

 Qualified students should contact the Allied Health Professions Advisor, Mrs. Eileen Martino (email@example.com) to prepare for applying through the articulation agreement.